NREL/HPC/applications/spark/README.md

 The start script takes one or more SLURM job IDs as inputs.
 The script will detect the nodes and start the container on each.

-**Note**: The default container and scripts create bind mounts to `/scratch` and `/projects`.
-If you need to mount other directories then you will need to customize them or contact the developers.
+**Note**: The default container and scripts create bind mounts to `/lustre`, `/scratch`, `/projects`, and `/nopt`.
+If you need to mount other directories then you will need to make customizations or contact the developers.

 ### Manual mode

 **Note**: The best way to test this functionality is with an interactive session on bigmem nodes in the debug partition.

-Example command:
+Example command (2 nodes):
 ```
 $ salloc -t 01:00:00 -N2 --account=<your-account> --partition=debug --mem=730G
 ```